 Telling partners about an STI diagnosis can come with many challenges.
 Sometimes it can put some people’s safety at risk.
 Positive Life peers know that disclosure isn’t always comfortable in all circumstances for everyone, so we’re going to ensure there’s information tailored for ‘high-risk’ situations like physical, social or sexual violence, where your safety is the top priority.

 With the support of experienced peers, the resources and process is respectful, liberating and dignified.
 When we have choices about who to tell, how to tell, and when to tell, we’re in the driver’s seat.
 At the same time, we need time to absorb the news after the diagnosis before telling partners and lovers.

-Whenever we exercise our right to health by taking control and making our own informed decisions, we build confidence and skills around disclosure and demonstrate respect for fuck buddies, mates and lovers.
+Whenever we exercise our right to health by taking control and making our own informed decisions, we build confidence and skills around disclosure and demonstrate respect for casual partners, friends with benefits, lovers and partners.

-We’re here to support you when you’re ready to disclose to your partners.
-Contact Positive Life on (02) 9206 2177, 1800 245 677 (freecall) or email firstname.lastname@example.org if you have any questions or concerns about HIV diagnosis and disclosure.
+We’re here to support you when you’re ready to disclose.
+Contact Positive Life on (02) 8357 8386, 1800 245 677 (freecall) or email firstname.lastname@example.org if you’re looking for support to disclosure about a recent STI, or if you have any questions or concerns about HIV diagnosis and disclosure.

 Leave A Comment